 Why it fails

-Shia jurisprudence permits it more broadly, and even on the narrow Sunni reading the principle is intact: deceit about one's religion is divinely permitted under some conditions.
-Once allowed in principle, the conditions expand in practice — history shows ongoing debate about what counts as sufficient threat.
-A religion that claims to ground objective moral truth cannot carve out a concealment clause without conceding that public truthfulness is situational.
+Even on the narrow Sunni reading, the principle is intact: deceit about one's religion and loyalties is divinely permitted under some conditions.
+Once allowed in principle, the conditions expand in practice — and the history of taqiyya doctrine in Shia jurisprudence demonstrates that the principle does expand significantly beyond acute physical danger.
+A religion that claims to ground objective moral truth cannot carve out a concealment clause without conceding that public truthfulness about religious identity is situational rather than absolute.
+The permission exists in canonical text and has been confirmed by generations of scholars; the narrow-conditions reading is a limiting interpretation, not the elimination of the principle.

 "And know that anything you obtain of war booty — then indeed, for Allah is one fifth of it and for the Messenger and for [his] near relatives and the orphans, the needy, and the [stranded] traveler..."